Charities And Community Groups We Support

-Based in Glen Oak in the Hunter Valley/Port Stephens area in NSW, Horse Welfare Inc has been rescuing, rehabilitating and rehoming horses since 1991 and have been a registered charity since 2009.
-Horse Welfare Inc is run by a very small but committed team of volunteers on a 7 day roster.
+Based in the NSW Hunter Valley/Port Stephens area, Horse Welfare Inc has been rescuing, rehabilitating and rehoming horses since 1991 and is run by a very small but committed team of volunteers on a 7 day roster.

-The volunteer team work tirelessly to rehab as many horse lives as possible, with much of their own blood sweat and tears.
 Horses are obtained from many situations including surrenders, abandonment, seizure cases, deceased estates and sometimes through sale yards or knackeries.
-Many of these horses are unhandled, so a huge investment of time is needed to ensure these horses are suitably trained in preparation for their new homes and a brighter future.
+Many of the horses are unhandled or traumatised, so a huge investment of time is needed to ensure these horses are suitably trained in preparation for their new homes and a brighter future.
 A process of matching prospective homes and horses is carefully undertaken and adoption contracts are completed to protect each horse for life.

 Horse Welfare Inc can only do what they do so well – helping horses in need – with the financial support of the general public.
-Muddy Creek Rain Gear has been supporting their efforts for many years now – outfitting them in their flash red jackets, assisting financially, holding fund raising events eg ‘High Tea for Horses’, promoting their efforts and generally raising their profile to the general public.
+Sea Horse Diamond Beach has been supporting their efforts for many years now

 The Thin Green Line

 Every day, Park Rangers across the globe risk their lives to protect wildlife and wild places from poaching and other threats.
 We think these Park Rangers are heroes – heroes who are generally under-equipped, underpaid, and often under-appreciated.
 It’s a very dangerous job and its estimated that over 1,000 park rangers have been killed in the line of duty over the past 10 years – a large percentage of these are due to commercial poachers and armed militia groups.